Mayiladuthurai district: Education

 Dharmapuram Adheenam (adheenam = mutt) was established in the 16th century and is a significant Saiva Siddhanta monastery located in Dharmapuram, Mayiladuthurai district.
 It has played a pivotal role in promoting Tamil literature, philosophy, and religious practices.
 The mutt is renowned for its contributions to Tamil education and has been a center for learning, attracting scholars and devotees alike.
 The Mutt maintains 27 Shiva temples as of 2019, including notable ones, such as Vaitheeswaran Koil near Sirkazhi, which are integral to its religious activities.
 The mutt runs schools and colleges, catering to approximately 10,000 students.
 The Dharmapuram Adhinam Arts College, established in 1946, upgraded in 1988, and affiliated with Bharathidasan University, is an example of the mutt's commitment to education, offering programs in Tamil and other disciplines.

 Thiruvaduthurai Adheenam was also established in the 16th century and is another influential Saiva Siddhanta monastery situated in Thiruvaduthurai, Mayiladuthurai district.
 The mutt is dedicated to the worship of Lord Masilamaniswara and has been a center of religious and cultural activities.
 It is involved in publishing Saivite literature, including works such as the Thevaram and Tiruvasakam, and has been associated with prominent Tamil literary figures.
 The mutt's influence extends beyond religious practices, contributing significantly to the preservation and promotion of Tamil traditions and culture.
 It manages 15 Shiva temples as of 2019.

 Both the mutts played a significant role in presenting the Sengol, a golden sceptre, to Jawaharlal Nehru in 1947 and to Prime Minister Narendra Modi in 2023 during the new Parliament inauguration.

 The district has a well-established network of educational institutions, including government and private schools, colleges, and vocational training centers.

 Healthcare

 Healthcare facilities are provided through government hospitals, primary health centers, and private clinics, ensuring access to medical services for the population.

-Periyar Government District Head Quarters Hospital at Mayiladuthurai provides a wide range of medical services, including emergency care, surgery, maternity services, and outpatient consultations, serving as a primary healthcare provider for numerous villages and towns around Mayiladuthurai.
+Periyar Government District Headquarters Hospital at Mayiladuthurai provides a wide range of medical services, including emergency care, surgery, maternity services, and outpatient consultations, serving as a primary healthcare provider for numerous villages and towns around Mayiladuthurai.
 A new block is being constructed to address the hospital's space constraints, with the project started in March 2023, and aiming for completion by March 2025.
 This new block development is expected to enhance the hospital's capacity by adding specialized medical services.

-The demand for a medical college in Mayiladuthurai district has been voiced through various public movements, political advocacy, and local media; and district people are awaiting positive news from the Tamil Nadu government.
+In 2024, the Government of Tamil Nadu proposed establishing a government medical college in Mayiladuthurai.
+The proposal was submitted to the Union Ministry of Health and Family Welfare for approval.